wisetime-io/wisetime-patricia-connector/README.md

 * Register worked time whenever a user posts time to WiseTime;
 * Update budget whenever a user posts time to WiseTime.

 In order to use the WiseTime Patricia Connector, you will need a [WiseTime Connect](https://wisetime.io/docs/connect/) API key.
-The WiseTime Jira Connector runs as a Docker container and is easy to set up and operate.
+The WiseTime Patricia Connector runs as a Docker container and is easy to set up and operate.

 ## Configuration